 While the Cochrane Handbook of Systematic Reviews describes the required steps and methodology for a systematic review, its tips on determining the scope of your project and inclusion/exclusion criteria can help you with your systematized review.
 Check out the Ch 2 overview of methods for help on starting and conducting your pro-paper systematized review.

-While the PRISMA checklist was developed for Systematic Reviews, your pro-paper methods section should most of the required information for the methods section of a systematic review, though some required information will not be needed in your systematized review.
+While the PRISMA checklist was developed for Systematic Reviews, your pro-paper methods section should most of the required information for the methods section of the checklist for systematic reviews, though some required information will not be needed in your systematized review.
+Most of the information required according to the checklist in the results and discussion of a systematic review should also be included in your pro-paper, though there are a couple items in the checklist you can ignore.

 You can ignore including items crossed out in red in the linked document.